Semi-Supervised Representation Learning based on Probabilistic Labeling: Experiment Results

 \subsection{Real-world datasets}

 Now we examine the performance of the algorithm on six real-world datasets.
 MNIST-10K is a set of $10000$ images of hand-written digits, which are randomly selected from the MNIST dataset.
 USPS is also set of images of hand-written digits.
 UMIST a face recognition dataset.
 The COIL-20 and SBdata are sets of images of different objects.
 Reuters dataset \cite{Lewis2004}, contains $810000$ English news stories in different categories.
 We followed the same procedure in \cite{xie2016} to obtain $10000$ samples from this set in $4$ categories.
 Other statistics of the datasets are mentioned in table \ref{tbl: datasets}.

 We compare the performance of the algorithm by multiple dictionary learning algorithms.
 Discriminative K-SVD (DKSVD)\cite{zhang2010}, Fisher Discrimination Dictionary Learning (FDDL)\cite{yang2011}, and Label Consistent K-SVD (LCKSVD)\cite{jiang2013} are three supervised dictionary learning algorithms.
 Also two important semi-supervised dictionary learning algorithm, i.e. OSSDL \cite{zhang2013} and S2D2 \cite{shrivastava2012}.

 We first divide the datasets in two parts, $50\%$ for training and $50\%$ for test.
 Among the training points we choose $l$ points as labeled and the rest unlabeled such that there is at least one labeled point in each class.
 We repeat this process $10$ times.
 Results in table \ref{tbl: comp_ssdl} show the mean and standard deviation of the classification error on the test set.
-As we can see, the proposed method in this work outperform the other methods .
+As we can see, the proposed method in this work outperform the other methods.
 The two other semi-supervised learning algorithms also perform very well.
 We also include the dimensionality of the target space in the table, which shows that the reduction in dimensionality is significant.

 For MNIST-10K and COIL-20 we performed another experiment.
 Again we first divide the datasets in half.
 Then for different number of labeled points we apply the SSRL-PL algorithm to the resulting training data, for $10$ random splits.
 We compare the performance of the algorithm with two other scenarios.
 1) When only use labeled points to find the mapping $V$, using kernelized version of (\ref{eq: obj_lab_2}).
 2) When we use all the labels of the training data and find the mapping $V$, using kernelized version of (\ref{eq: obj_lab_3}).
 Figure \ref{fig: compare_whole} shows the results of these experiments.
 As we can see the SSRL-PL performs close to the case when we know all the labels, which shows that the algorithm could convey the label information very well.
 The fluctuation in the whole labeled results is due to the first random split of dataset to test and train sets.